My Dad Is Better than Your Dad

-My Dad Is Better than Your Dad is a reality sports TV show on NBC that premiered on February 18, 2008.
-The show was produced by Mark Burnett, producer of other shows like Survivor, The Apprentice, and Are You Smarter Than a 5th Grader?, and was hosted by actor Dan Cortese.
+My Dad Is Better than Your Dad is a reality sports television show on NBC that premiered on February 18, 2008.
+The show was produced by Mark Burnett, producer of other shows like Survivor, The Apprentice, and Are You Smarter than a 5th Grader, and was hosted by actor Dan Cortese.
 Four teams of children and their fathers competed in each episode, with the winning team having the chance to win up to $50,000.

-The series was cancelled on April 2, 2008 after NBC announced its 2008–2009 schedule.
+The series was cancelled on April 2, 2008, after NBC announced its 2008–2009 schedule.

 Gameplay

 Four fathers, paired up with their kids, compete in each episode, playing in stunts and answering questions, in what may have been a cross between Double Dare and American Gladiators.